eth-cscs/COSTA/README.md

 template <typename T>
 grid_layout<T> costa::custom_layout(
-                   int rowblocks,       // number of global blocks (N_rb) int colblocks,       // number of global blocks (N_rc) int* rowsplit,       // [rowsplit[i], rowsplit[i+1]) is range of rows of block i int* colsplit,       // [colsplit[i], colsplit[i+1]) is range of columns of block i int* owners,         // owners[i][j] is the rank owning block (i,j).
+                   int rowblocks,       // number of global blocks (N_rb) int colblocks,       // number of global blocks (N_cb) int* rowsplit,       // [rowsplit[i], rowsplit[i+1]) is range of rows of block i int* colsplit,       // [colsplit[i], colsplit[i+1]) is range of columns of block i int* owners,         // owners[i][j] is the rank owning block (i,j).
-                                        // Owners are given in row-major order as assumed by C++. int nlocalblocks,    // number of blocks owned by the current rank block_t* localblocks // an array of block descriptions for the current rank );
+                                        // Owners are given in row-major order as assumed by C++. int nlocalblocks,    // number of blocks owned by the current rank (N_lb) block_t* localblocks // an array of block descriptions for the current rank );
 ```